Fletcher Allen, a Vermont university hospital and medical center, serves all of

 - Reports of anxiety, mood disorder, and depression are well documented in 25% to 50% of cancer patients.
 (Refer to the PDQ summaries on Adjustment to Cancer: Anxiety and Distress and Depression for more information about anxiety, depression, and mood disorders.)

 Management of these complicated side effects frequently falls to the caregiver in the outpatient setting.

 The social impact of cancer and pain can be ameliorated by social support, financial security, and stability at work.
 Given the increasingly chronic nature of cancer, caregivers may find that support in all of these areas erodes over time.
-Encouraging caregivers to network with other families and linking them with formal resources can help augment informal sources of social support.
+The desire for additional help from family and friends has been identified as an indicator of caregiver burden.[Level of evidence: II] Encouraging caregivers to network with other families and linking them with formal resources can help augment informal sources of social support.
 Caregivers can be encouraged to search for national caregiver groups and disease-specific organizations online.

 Impacts of Caregiving on the Caregiver's Quality of Life

 Caregiver burden is commonly used to describe multiple dimensions of distress that result from an imbalance between care demands and the availability of resources to meet those demands.
 Although quality of life is a multidimensional construct, the most studied aspect of quality of life in caregivers is psychological distress.
 Most family caregivers do not experience clinically significant levels of depression when providing care, but some studies report levels of depressive symptoms in caregivers that are similar to, or even higher than, those in patients with cancer.[Level of evidence: II]